Big AI is accelerating the metacrisis: What can we do?: Cascading Crises

 \paragraph{Ecological crisis:}

 The world is experiencing a cascade of crises encompassing climate, pollution, and biodiversity, linked to heatwaves, flash floods, drought and wildfires \citep{UNEP21,UNEP24}.
-To this, Big AI's data centres add excessive greenhouse gas emissions, water usage, e-waste, and critical minerals \citep{Crawford21,Kneese24,Kirkpatrick23,Schelenz22,UNEP24}.
-Societal collapse is a plausible outcome due to: diminishing returns from adding complexity to social structures; the possibility of environmental perturbations that surpass the limits of adaptation; and the way risks propagate through complex systems \citep{Steel24,Kemp25}.
+To this, data centres add excessive greenhouse gas emissions, e-waste, water usage, and mineral extraction \citep{Crawford21,Kneese24,Kirkpatrick23,Schelenz22,UNEP24}.
+Societal collapse is a plausible outcome due to environmental perturbations that surpass the limits of adaptation, the diminishing returns that come from increasing the complexity of social structures, and the way risks propagate through complex systems \citep{Steel24,Kemp25}.